 If you have leukemia and your damaged white blood cells outnumber healthy ones, you may develop skin symptoms, like rashes, bruising, and mouth sores.

-Leukemia is a type of blood cancer that develops in your bone marrow — the place where blood cells are made.
-It causes your body to make a large number of abnormal white blood cells.
+Leukemia is a type of blood cancer that develops in the bone marrow, where blood cells are made.
+It causes the body to make a large number of abnormal white blood cells.

 White blood cells normally protect the body against infection.
-In leukemia, all those damaged white blood cells crowd out healthy blood cells.
-When this happens, skin symptoms can occur.
+In leukemia, damaged white blood cells crowd out healthy blood cells, causing skin symptoms.

-In 2018, around 459,058 people were living with leukemia in the United States, according to the National Cancer Institute (NCI).
+In 2021, around 508,796 people were living with leukemia in the United States, according to the National Cancer Institute (NCI).
+Additionally, an estimated amount of 62,770 new cases were predicted for 2024.

 In this article, find out more about the skin symptoms leukemia can cause.